MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 Let's start with the **fallbacks** first.
 Let's say our users' device does not have a font that supports syllabics installed on their computer.
-Since Google allows **Noto Sans Canadian Aboriginal** to be automatically downloaded on your website, let's start with this `font-family` declaration:
+Since Google allows **Noto Sans Canadian Aboriginal** to be automatically downloaded on your website when needed, let's start with this `font-family` declaration:

 ```css
 body {